wolfdevsllc/og-image-overlay/readme.txt

 If you are not using one of them but still want to use overlay image on top of your open graph images, you can manually set the link.
 You can get the generated URL to use from the plugin settings page (look at the right side preview with instructions).

 == Changelog ==

+= 1.5 =
+* 2024-06-12
+* Added option to use Yoast Social Image (Facebook or X) as source image for the open graph image.

 = 1.4 =
 * 2022-09-29